The Role of Utility Poles in Power Transmission & Distribution

 Case Study 1: Hurricane Recovery Efforts

-In the aftermath of recent hurricanes, utility companies in the Caribbean have deployed composite and Polecrete™ poles to quickly restore power.
+In the aftermath of recent hurricanes, utility companies in the Caribbean have deployed composite poles to quickly restore power.
 The material’s fast installation and strength help to speed up recovery while minimizing downtime.

 Case Study 2: Coastal Installations